localhsot-57017/Rudolph/README.txt

 MAGGI

-MAGGi is CLI app for creating ec2 like environments for deploying and testing your apps it is pre-baked with CI/CD support and runs on kubernetes and docker by default.
+MAGGi a is CLI app for creating ec2 like environments for deploying and testing your apps it is pre-baked with CI/CD support and runs on kubernetes and docker by default.
 It has its own web based terminal and does not require external dependencies.